antonlogvinenko/javelin/README.md

  ** Should "state" result of executing Instruction monad contain description of action?
  ** Should "state" result of executing Instruciton implementation contain description?
 * implement bootstrap method: loading, linking, initializing
-* Some transactional access to memory?
+* how to collect trace from other Threads?
 * --bootstrap classpath argument

 Excluding for now: